1d88/blog/vue-2.8.1-initProps.md

         }
       });
     }
-    // static props are already proxied on the component's prototype
-    // during Vue.extend().
-We only need to proxy props defined at
-    // instantiation here.
     if (!(key in vm)) {
       proxy(vm, "_props", key);
     }
   };
   for (var key in propsOptions) loop(key);
   toggleObserving(true);
 }